Disney After Hours Boo Bash Halloween Party 2021

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-Following the cancellation of Mickey’s Not-So-Scary Halloween Party in 2020 due to the COVID-19 coronavirus pandemic, Disney has replace the party by a shorter event in 2021 called “Disney’s After Hours Boo Bash”.
+Following the cancellation of Mickey’s Not-So-Scary Halloween Party in 2020 due to the COVID-19 coronavirus pandemic, Disney replaced the party by a shorter event in 2021 called “Disney’s After Hours Boo Bash”.

-Like SeaWorld’s Spooktacular and LEGOLAND Florida’s Brick or Treat, Disney’s After Hours Boo Bash is a family-friendly Halloween event but whilst the other two events are daytime events included in the regular admission, as its name suggests the After Hours Boo Bash is a separately ticketed evening event which runs after normal park closing.
+Like SeaWorld’s Spooktacular and LEGOLAND Florida’s Brick or Treat, Disney’s After Hours Boo Bash was a family-friendly Halloween event but whilst the other two events are daytime events included in the regular admission, as its name suggests the After Hours Boo Bash was a separately ticketed evening event which ran after normal park closing.

-In 2021 the event runs on 28 (originally 23) select nights at Disney’s Magic Kingdom:
+In 2021 the event ran on 28 (originally 23) select nights at Disney’s Magic Kingdom:

 - August 10, 17, 20, 24, 27, 31